Adult Swim: 2012–2019

 On March 31, 2014, Adult Swim's start time moved up to 8:00 p.m.
-ET, further extending its nightly schedule to ten hours (and effectively matching the airtime of most nights that Nick at Nite has).
-Cartoon Network still airs programming in the 8:00 p.m.
-ET hour on occasion, primarily in the months leading up to Christmas.
+ET, further extending its nightly schedule to ten hours.
+From 2015 to 2022, excluding 2017, Cartoon Network would take back the 8:00 p.m. hour anytime between late September and late December, making Adult Swim start at 9:00 p.m. again.

 In 2015, Adult Swim launched The Virtual Brainload, the first animated VR experience from a TV network.

 On May 7, 2015, it was announced that Adult Swim had ordered an untitled pilot by Million Dollar Extreme described as a "sketch show in an almost present day post apocalyptic nightmare world".
-Based on that pilot, it was announced on March 3, 2016, that it would go to series with the group presenting it under the additional subtitle World Peace, and the first season consisting of six episodes under Adult Swim's traditional eleven-minute episode structure.
-Adult Swim announced on December 5, 2016, that it would not be renewed for a second season; Adult Swim faced internal opposition to its continuation, mainly regarding accusations of MDE's documented connections to the alt-right and accusations that the show promoted racism, sexism and bigotry.
-While the show did not predominantly deal with political themes, Sam Hyde's Twitter feed containing political references and his other controversies like crashing a TEDx talk, added to the suspicion.
-Buzzfeed writer, Joseph Bernstein, was active in criticizing the show after a heated interview with creator Sam Hyde.
-He wrote that a source told him the Adult Swim's standards departments repeatedly discovered and removed coded racist messages, including hidden swastikas.
-When asked, Hyde explained that despite Adult Swim executives' interest to pick up the show for a second season, Turner Broadcasting ultimately decided to cancel the show.
+Based on that pilot, it was announced on March 3, 2016, that it would go to series with the group presenting it under the additional subtitle World Peace, with the first season consisting of six episodes in Adult Swim's traditional eleven-minute episode format.
+While the show did not predominantly deal with political themes, Sam Hyde's Twitter feed contained political references that have been characterized as alt-right.
+BuzzFeed News writer Joseph Bernstein wrote that a source told him Adult Swim's standards department repeatedly discovered and removed coded racist messages, including hidden swastikas.
+Additional sources at Adult Swim claimed to have filed internal complaints about dog-whistling in the show and harassment from Hyde and his fans.
+Adult Swim series creator Brett Gelman condemned the show as "an instrument of hate".
+Adult Swim announced on December 5, 2016, that it would not be renewed for a second season.
+When asked about the cancellation, Hyde stated that Adult Swim executives had expressed interest in picking up the show for a second season, but Turner Broadcasting ultimately decided to cancel the show.